maalvikabhat/growthofsocialnetworks/README.md

 - Improving the Robustness of Online Social Networks: A Simulation Approach of Network Interventions https://doi.org/10.3389/frobt.2020.00057
 This paper explores methods of controlling how robust an online social network is.
 They define robustness as the average coreness of each node, or how much effect removing that node would have on the system.
 Our end goal in the experiment is to identify coreness of different nodes (words) in the Wikipedia ecosystem.
 Their model incorporates benefit and cost functions to model whether a node will remain in the network.
 Their analysis explores ways to keep users in the network.
 They conclude that keeping a few core nodes in the network is more effective than keeping many outer nodes in the network at improving the robustness of the network.

-### Next Steps
-We will work on debugging our code to produce the results we're hoping to see.
-Once our Facebook data is accurately modeled, we will replicate the algorithm using our Wikipedia data.
-Then, we will compare the BA graphs produced by both datasets.
-Additionally, we hope to perform k-core analysis on the Wikipedia dataset.
-This will allow us to identify tightly interlinked groups within the Wikipedia network.